hutt/spectre/README.md

 **The main files are:**

 - `default.hbs` - The main template file
+- `home.hbs` - Used for the home page
-- `index.hbs` - Used for the home page
+- `index.hbs` - Used for the blog page
 - `post.hbs` - Used for individual posts
 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives